BIX-Digital/PMC/CONTRIBUTING.md

 ## Prerequisites
 * All repos are created on your Bitbucket server (see [Getting Started](https://github.com/opendevstack) guide).

+## Notes
-* Please note that master and all other from OpenDevStack derived tags need to stay clean at each point in time.
+* Please note that all masters and all other from OpenDevStack derived tags need to stay clean at each point in time.

+* OpenShift and Rundeck must be configured to point to the production branch.